.

 Is it possible to summarize your day-to-day duties?
 Or is every day a different experience?

-Finally, I lead the College’s CPR (Completion-Persistence-Retention) team, made up of staff and faculty from both the Student Affairs and Academic Affairs divisions.
+Finally, I lead the College’s CPR (Completion-Persistence-Retention) team, made up of staff and faculty from both the Student Life and Academic Affairs divisions.
 Along with my colleagues on the CPR team, we receive confidential reports from faculty and staff who identify students at-risk for not persisting in their courses or struggling personally or academically.
-One of my main roles leading the CPR team, along with the Assistant Dean of Student Affairs, the Assistant Dean of Academic Affairs, and the Student Success Advisor, is to be vigilant about identifying ways we can support students holistically, both in and out of the classroom.
+One of my main roles leading the CPR team, along with the Associate Dean of Student Life, the Associate Dean of Academic Affairs, and the Student Success Advisor, is to be vigilant about identifying ways we can support students holistically, both in and out of the classroom.
 Following through on that support in a way that respects students’ privacy but also provides clear pathways for them to self-advocate and access resources is always our goal.

 What do you find rewarding or fulfilling about your position?

 I really like the idea of working with my colleagues to support and engage students so they can have a fulfilling and inspiring experience attending PCA&D, whatever that means to them.
 I truly enjoy getting to know students as individuals — to really listen to them about what learning experiences, engagement activities, and programming they are looking for and value.
-I am endlessly inspired by their creativity and drive to find success in their chosen majors and minors, and I like to identify ways to help them curate their education through academic advising, which is another hat I wear as the Dean of Faculty & Academic Affairs.
-Being the dean of both the Academic Affairs and Student Affairs divisions gives me the unique opportunity to offer guidance in a nuanced way that grows organically from my knowledge of how academic and student support systems work in tandem at the College.
+I am endlessly inspired by their creativity and drive to find success in their chosen majors and minors, and I like to identify ways to help them curate their education through academic advising, which is another hat I wear as the Associate Vice President of Academic Affairs.
+Being a leader in both the Academic Affairs and Student Life divisions gives me the unique opportunity to offer guidance in a nuanced way that grows organically from my knowledge of how academic and student support systems work in tandem at the College.

 How does your background and how do your interests inform the way you approach your role here at the College?

-I served as the Liberal Arts Department Chair for six years beginning in 2016 and the Dean of Faculty beginning in January of 2021.
+I served as the Liberal Arts Department Chair for six years, beginning in 2016, and as the Dean of Faculty beginning in January of 2021.
 I also served as the faculty trustee on PCA&D’s Board of Trustees for three years, from 2018-2021.
-Since July of 2022, I have been the Dean of Faculty & Academic Affairs until this past July, when I also took on the role of Interim Dean of Student Affairs when our Dean of Students resigned to pursue other career opportunities.
+In July of 2022, I became the Dean of Faculty & Academic Affairs, and in July of 2024, I also took on the role of Interim Dean of Student Life.
+This July, I was named the Associate Vice President for Academic Affairs and the Dean of Student Life.
 In my roles as a professor and chairperson, I had the chance to teach art & design students and work alongside the incredible PCA&D faculty for over 15 years.

 The ways that I have seen PCA&D steadily grow as a College are inspiring, and the opportunities for transformation continue.
 I respect our history, I honor the strength of what we’ve built together, and I am excited to see what’s next for PCA&D students as we embrace the importance of transdisciplinary education and innovative art & design programs.
-I bring all of my perspectives of the College to my role as Interim Dean of Student Affairs and hope to help build and sustain a strong Student Affairs division that resonates with all community stakeholders, especially students.
+I bring all of my perspectives of the College to my role as Dean of Students and hope to help build and sustain a strong Student Life division that resonates with all community stakeholders, especially students.

 What’s the best way for students to reach out to you?